-FORFOSE to charte the faire 3 basiness is conducted in a way that meets your own and your investors standards relating to sustain ability and impact.
+PURPOSE To ensure the fund's business is conducted in a way that meets your own and your investors' standards relating to sustainability and impact.
 WHY THIS MATTERS This is important for all funds with impact goals.
 It is also increasingly an expectation and requirement of commercial fund investors.

-FOUNDATIONAL EXPANDED How do you know your portfolio monitoring strategy is working?
-Checklist (Checklist (

-Does your ESG strategy contain the key elements suitable for your stage?

-Your portfolio companies are compliant with their country's laws relating to company registration, environment, employment and IP.
+How do you know your portfolio monitoring strategy is working?
+FOUNDATIONAL EXPANDED Checklist (Annex 12) Does your ESG strategy contain the key elements suitable for your Your portfolio companies are compliant with their country's laws relating to company registration, environment, employment and IP.
 At a portfolio level, you have clearly defined excluded industries and a set of reporting metrics for environmental & social impact agreed with investors, which is clearly striving for best practice in your industry, while being appropriate to your stage.

 Holocene A highly developed and well-documented due diligence process is considered a strength of the fund.
 Including pre-screening memorandum, concept note and investment memorandum stages.
 General Partners are deeply involved in the investee businesses, which maximized the opportunity to add value whilst also helping to mitigate investment risk.
-Lower touch portfolio support models are equally valid, where investees have good access to business support from elsewhere. touch E.G. pre-screening memo, concept note, investment memos.
+Lower touch portfolio support models are equally valid, where investees have good access to business support from elsewhere.
 All policies appropriate for an early-stage fund have been put in place from the start.